Skip to main content

 Configuration Portal

-Use the Configuration Portal Quick Start Guide to make sure you configure your program(s) efficiently and completely in the prelaunch environment.
+Use the CAS Configuration Portal Quick Start Guide to make sure you configure your program(s) efficiently and completely in the prelaunch environment.
 Be sure to check out your CAS's configuration options and review the best practices found throughout.
 If any optional sections of the application are required for your program (e.g., experiences, test scores, etc.), you'll want to note this on your program home page.

 Once you've configured your program, you'll need to have it approved by the account team and The Common App before it is available to applicants.
 If your program is reviewed after the cycle launches, The Common App will approve it.